livingdocsIO/documentation/reference-docs/server-configuration/content-type-config.md

     },

     images: {
-      // whitelist of hosts for image urls that are drag & dropped into the editor
+      // Deprecated for `sourcePolicy` below: whitelist of hosts for image urls that are drag & dropped into the editor
       whitelist: ['//pixabay.com']

+      sourcePolicy: [
+        {
+          provider: 'upload',
+          enabled: true
+        }, {
+          provider: 'hugo',
+          enabled: false
+        }, {
+          provider: 'url',
+          enabled: true,
+          hosts: ['//pixabay.com']
+        }
+      ]
     }
   },

   // With 'documentCreationDisabled: true', you can't create documents with this content-type
   documentCreationDisabled: true, // default false
 }